-HAPs
+HAPs and lead

-The following table lists naturally occurring hazardous air pollutants.
-These emissions result from operations involving mined material and the naturally occurring, structurally bound elements within the material.
-The following table does not include HAPs from pigments which are addressed separately in this permit.
+The facility shall not emit hazardous air pollutants in excess amounts in the following table.
+These emissions occur from operations involving mined material and naturally occurring elements and do not include pigments addressed separately in this permit.
 Compliance is demonstrated by compliance with the PM emission rates.